walsariewolffbob/matrixbox/apps/RevampedDepartures_v0.2/README.md

 As of yet, installing new skins is not yet inherently possible, this is next on the to-do list.

+*This update needs more extensive testing on the physical system.
+For a more stable app, use v0.1.5.1*

 ## Previous updates in v0.1.5.1

 Below are previous important changes from previous versions listed.